MiguelDoss/kudo/keps/0022-diagnostics-bundle.md

 for KUDO will make selecting of resources much easier, rather than having to use magical strings with templates.
 Future iterations of this will reduce the complexity of selecting resources to run commands and files on.

+Steps in a bundle run serially.
+To prevent the KUDO controller manager from crashing, the collector process runs in another pod as a job. **TODO**:
+Bundle collection, CRD, do we take a Velero-style approach?
+Where are files stored?
+Might be time to introduce a KUDO-specific Minio instance.

 #### Preflight Checks